Hazot/Recipe-Generation-Project/README.md

 ## Generating recipes

 The default config `/config/config_generation.yaml` will create recipes from the GPT2 (or specified) model.
 You can set the prompt and the number of times you want the generation to repeat for a specific prompt.
 This is also used to create a fine-tuned dataset of recipes which is used in the evaluation pipeline.
+We might add a link to a trained model to download to test the generation without pretraining locally.

 ```
 python run_generation.py